Flamdoodle/Flamdoodle.github.io/_posts/2014-07-14-bash-profile.markdown

   sleep 3 && open -a "Google Chrome" "http://localhost:3000"
 }
 {% endhighlight %}
 Woah, what's going on up there?
 I just added this the other day.
 It starts up a rails server, opens a new Terminal tab to work in (because the first one is now running a server), and goes to localhost:3000 in Chrome.
 Why didn't I just use the `sleep` function after calling `rails server`?
-Well, because the server is running and while it's doing that, no other commands will run, so something clever needed to be done.
+Well, because the server is running and while it's doing that, no other commands will execute, so something clever needed to be done.
 Can you figure out how I got it to work?
 Look into `osascript`...

 {% highlight bash %}
 # Clones a repo, CDs into it, opens it in Sublime, and runs bundle.
 From: https://github.com/stephenplusplus/dots/blob/master/.bash_profile